Treatment Principles

 Regulate potentially addicting and harmful substances to discourage use by youth and other vulnerable populations, through taxation, limits on the potency of the products, requiring a prescription to obtain the substance, and other means.

-Provide low barrier access to medications that reduce withdrawal symptoms and cravings, for example, opioid agonist treatment and anti-craving medications.
+Provide low barrier access to medications that reduce withdrawal symptoms and cravings.
+Examples are: Opioid Agonist Treatment (which employs medication like methadone, buprenorphine, slow-release oral morphine), Naltrexone and anti-craving medications.

 Provide counselling and medications for the psychiatric conditions that contribute to substance use disorders.